Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces: Perturbation Near Singularities with Multiplicity

 Then $\tilde M_i=\tilde M_{il}$ is a desired perturbation.
 Note that $\epsilon_1$ can be arbitrarily chosen, thus we can require the Hausdorff distance between $M_i$ and $\tilde M_i$ to be as small as we want. \end{proof}

-\begin{remark} We hope the same perturbation holds for non-compact self-shrinker singularities as well.
+\begin{remark} We hope the same perturbation holds for non-compact self-shrinker singularity as well.
 However some technical issues arise.

-The main issue is that most of the continuity arguments of local entropy fails.
-We do not even know that whether the entropy (or local entropy) is achieved at a point $(x_0,t_0)$ for a non-compact surface.
-For example, Guang \cite{guang2016volume} proved that the grim reaper surface and bowl soliton, two translating solitons of mean curvature flow in $\mb R^3$, achieve their entropy at infinity.
+The main issue is that most of the continuity arguments of local entropy fail.
+We do not even know that whether the entropy (or local entropy) is achieved by a point $(x_0,t_0)$ for a non-compact surface.
+For example, Guang \cite{guang2016volume} proved that grim reaper surface and bowl soliton, two translating solitons of mean curvature flow in $\mb R^3$, achieve their entropy at infinity.
 Even the entropy or local entropy of $\Sigma_i$ is achieved at a fixed point $(x_i,t_i)$, let $\Sigma_i\to \Sigma$, $|x_i|$ may go to infinity and the continuity fails. \end{remark}